irony/pureact/README.md

-# Pureact - what React should have been if we knew what it was when it was discovered
+# Pureact - a tiny and pure alternative to React

 This is very small implementation of the idea of React+Redux with a very light weight approach.
-The result is a small lib (65 lines of code, 10kb incl dependencies gzipped) and superfast (based on snabbdom) with batteries included (a minmal version of Redux).
+The result is a small lib (~150 lines of code, 6kb incl dependencies gzipped) and superfast (based on snabbdom) with batteries included (a minmal version of Redux+Hooks).

 ## Get started